 The Phase 1 (Selection of TTs in ENA: study of the genesis and atmospheric dynamic) is fully developed.
 In Calvo-Sancho et al. (2022) a climatology (1979-2019) of TTs in which 30 TT events were identified over the central and eastern North Atlantic basin have revealed differences between TTs formed in the two Atlantic basins.
 The Phase 2 (Assessment of the skill of the models in simulating the behavior of TTs) is developed.
 Several TTs have been simulated using both HARMONIE and WRF models.
 The SPESMART team is analyzing intensity, track and model skillful of the simulated TTs.
-The Phase 3 (Analysis of TTs in simulations of an advanced climate model) and Phase 4 (Analysis of TTs in future ACC projections) are not completed since the EC-Earth simulations, another work perspective has been used.
-Martin et al. (2024) shows the different methodology used to study the ACC effect on the development of supercells affecting the northeastern Spain.
-Such approach will be used to study the genesis, development and intensity of selected TTs when ACC is considered.
-No special problems of technical nature we have had throughout the period of this Special Project.
-In the case of have them, the personal of the ECMWF has been kindly resolved them.
+The Phase 3 (Analysis of TTs in simulations of an advanced climate model) is not completed.
+The BSC recently have supported us EC-Earth simulations to nest HARMONIE and WRF.
+Additional simulations are needed to run.